Towards Privacy-Guaranteed Label Unlearning in Vertical Federated Learning: Few-Shot Forgetting Without Disclosure

 TL;DR: We propose the first method for label unlearning in Vertical Federated Learning (VFL), addressing privacy risks with limited labeled data using manifold mixup and gradient-based forgetting, followed by recovery optimization.

 Abstract: This paper addresses the critical challenge of unlearning in Vertical Federated Learning (VFL), a setting that has received far less attention than its horizontal counterpart.
 Specifically, we propose the first method tailored to *label unlearning* in VFL, where labels play a dual role as both essential inputs and sensitive information.
-To this end, we repurpose manifold mixup traditionally used as an augmentation technique into a privacy-preserving transformation that disguises label information in the shared embeddings.
+To this end, we employ a representation-level manifold mixup mechanism to generate synthetic embeddings for both unlearned and retained samples.
+This is to provide richer signals for the subsequent gradient-based label forgetting and recovery steps.
 These augmented embeddings are then subjected to gradient-based label forgetting, effectively removing the associated label information from the model.
 To recover performance on the retained data, we introduce a recovery-phase optimization step that refines the remaining embeddings.
-This design achieves effective label unlearning while preserving privacy and maintaining computational efficiency.
+This design achieves effective label unlearning while maintaining computational efficiency.
 We validate our method through extensive experiments on diverse datasets, including MNIST, CIFAR-10, CIFAR-100, ModelNet, Brain Tumor MRI, COVID-19 Radiography, and Yahoo Answers demonstrate strong efficacy and scalability.
-Overall, this work establishes a new direction for unlearning in VFL, showing that re-imagining mixup as a privacy mechanism can unlock practical, privacy-preserving, and utility-preserving unlearning.
-Our code will be released publicly.
+Overall, this work establishes a new direction for unlearning in VFL, showing that re-imagining mixup as an efficient mechanism can unlock practical and utility-preserving unlearning.
+The code is publicly available at https://github.com/bryanhx/Towards-Privacy-Guaranteed-Label-Unlearning-in-Vertical-Federated-Learning.

 Primary Area: alignment, fairness, safety, privacy, and societal considerations